-The Bonds will be dated as of their date of delivery.
-The Bonds will mature each May 1, commencing May 1, 2014, as set forth on the cover page of this Official Statement.
+The Bonds will be issued in book-entry form and will be dated as of their date of delivery.
+The Bonds will mature each May 1, commencing May 1, 2016, as set forth on the cover page of this Official Statement.
 The Bonds are being issued in denominations of \$5,000 and integral multiples thereof not exceeding the amount maturing in any maturity, and shall be fully registered as to principal and interest.
-Interest on the Bonds will be payable on each May 1 and November 1, commencing November 1, 2012.
+Interest on the Bonds will be payable on each May 1 and November 1, commencing November 1, 2015.